Ford, Volkswagen extend multibillion-dollar alliance to electric, automated cars

 VW said it had committed $7 billion to its MEB platform, which is expected to underpin 15 million vehicles worldwide from the VW group over the next decade.

-Diess said Ford would pay VW “set by set” for the use of VW’s electric vehicle components.
+Diess said Ford would pay VW “set by set” for the use of VW’s electric vehicle components, and that revenue from those Ford vehicles over six years could reach $10 billion.

 Analysts at Citi said Ford’s licensing of Volkswagen’s MEB platform was a “transformational” step for both companies.